Disciplinary measures

 5. Temporary or permanent expulsion from the University.

 The above sanctions may be combined.
 The sanction depends on the severity of the breach, prior violations, the risk of reoccurrence, the need to ensure the smooth running of the University’s activities and to maintain respect for the work done at the University and whether the University’s interests can be sufficiently safeguarded if a less serious sanction is imposed.
+In milder cases, the sanction is most often a reprimand or a written warning, and in more severe cases or in the event of repeated violations of the disciplinary rules, the student will also be expelled temporarily or permanently.

-1. A reprimand is the mildest reaction in a disciplinary case and it is not considered an actual sanction but underlining of applicable rules.
+1. A reprimand is the mildest reaction in a disciplinary case, and it is not considered an actual sanction but an underlining of applicable rules.
 In cases of violation of the examination rules, a reprimand can be regarded as a pedagogical reprimand.
 The reprimand can also instruct the student on how they should act in a similar situation in the future.
 In the event of a subsequent disciplinary case, it may be emphasized that the person in question has previously been made separately aware of the rules and the importance of compliance with them.

 2. A warning is a tightening of the rules that apply in the area and a recommendation to the student not to repeat the violation.
 A warning means that a subsequent violation of the rules will be treated as a repeated violation.
 Repetition is an aggravating circumstance that can lead to more severe consequences/sanctions for the student.

-5. Expulsion from the University may be exercised in the event of gross or repeated violation of the rules and norms above, and if the University deems it necessary to impose this serious sanction to ensure the smooth running of the University or to ensure continued confidence on the part of the outside world in the University.
+5. Expulsion from the University may be exercised in the event of gross or repeated violation of the rules and norms above and if the University deems it necessary to impose this serious sanction to ensure the smooth running of the University or to ensure continued confidence on the part of the outside world in the University.

 Expulsion from the DTU means that the student is withdrawn from the study programme and is excluded from all participation in courses and exams.
 Expelled students are not entitled to have any tuition fees reimbursed for the period of expulsion.
 Students expelled for a limited period are automatically readmitted at the end of the expulsion period.